 1. You stop being picky on food

-Being a marupok traveller means that you’re willing to change your ways just so you can hang out with someone you end up liking on a trip… even your diet.
+Being a marupok traveller means that you’re willing to change your ways so you can hang out with someone you end up liking on a trip… even your diet.
 Vegetarian?
 Pescatarian?
 That won’t matter when you meet someone who’s got a really hearty appetite.
-You’ll want to let that person know that you’re just as eager to eat, and by that, I mean anything and everything under the sun.
+You’ll want to let that person know that you’re just as eager to eat!

 2. You forget about your itinerary